-In recent years, there has been a growing interest in the impact of industrial activities on the environment and society, whether from customers (responsible consumption), investors and shareholders (investment in sustainable companies), citizens, communities and civil society, with a strong demand for transparency and commitment on societal issues.
+In recent years, there has been a growing interest in the impact of industrial activities on the environment and society, whether from customers (responsible consumption), investors and shareholders (investments in sustainable companies), citizens, communities and civil society, with a strong demand for transparency and commitment to societal issues.

-These expectations have also been reflected by regulators in the normative and regulatory developments of recent years in terms of social responsibility (e.g. the Pacte law or the law on duty of care in France).
+These expectations have also been reflected by regulators in the normative and regulatory developments of recent years in terms of corporate social responsibility (e.g., the Pacte law or the law on the duty of vigilance in France).